DiggingForDinos/HomeAssistantVersionControlBeta/README.md

 Replace `/path/to/your/config` with the actual path to your Home Assistant configuration directory.

 > [!NOTE]
-> The `SUPERVISOR_TOKEN` is optional.
-You can omit that line if you don't need Home Assistant restart/reload features.
-See [Getting Your Supervisor Token](#getting-your-supervisor-token-optional) for details.
+> The `SUPERVISOR_TOKEN` and `HA_URL` are optional.
+You can omit those lines if you don't need Home Assistant restart/reload features.
+See [Configuration for Docker Mode](#configuration-for-docker-mode-optional) for details.

 **Option C: Build locally:**